-- 10 the brain might have been vulnerable, so one could see - 11 a pathway for infection triggering seizures and seizures - 12 triggering brain swelling and so on and it is one of the - 13 pathways that one would want to explore. - 14 Q. Even though you don't see the evidence of the infection - 15 itself in the brain -- - 16 A Yes indeed - 17 Q. -- the cerebral oedema having been the product of the 18 seizures may be the result of it? - 19 A. Yes, and even without seizures in between, some children - 20 will die very rapidly from an infection, for which - 21 there's very little evidence, except from post-mortem - 22 cultures or blood sampling. - Q. Apart from the slides that were made from the areas that 23 - were made, would you have expected or would it have been 24 - 25 appropriate for any brain matter to have been taken for
+- reacting to an infection somewhere else in the body as - well. - O. So is it possible to have an infection somewhere else. - the evidence of which has not reached the brain, but - which can trigger something that ultimately leads to the - cerebral oedema?
+Is that, as far as you are aware, - possible? - Я A. Yes, that's possible, and I think particularly in - a child such as Claire who had a history of epilepsy, - 10 the brain might have been vulnerable, so one could see - 11 a pathway for infection triggering seizures and seizures - 12 triggering brain swelling and so on and it is one of the - 13 pathways that one would want to explore. - Q. Even though you don't see the evidence of the infection 14 - itself in the brain --15 - 16 A Ves indeed - 17 -- the cerebral oedema having been the product of the - 18 seizures may be the result of it? - 19 A. Yes, and even without seizures in between, some children - 20 will die very rapidly from an infection, for which - 21 there's very little evidence, except from post-mortem - 22 cultures or blood sampling. - Q. Apart from the slides that were made from the areas that 23 - were made, would you have expected or would it have been 24 - 25 appropriate for any brain matter to have been taken for

-- have received was the consent form signed by Claire's - 2 father, which made it very clear -- in fact, I think it - was underlined "brain only".
-And if you received that, 3 - you wouldn't take the matter any further forward, - I understand it?

-- A. No, I would assume the clinicians had sought appropriate 6 consent and that's the consent that came back.
-7 - Q. It may not be entirely your area because you're 8 - a neuropathologist, but you have expressed the view that - 10 when you have a systemic infection that was suspected, - 11 as Claire's illness was on admission, then you wonder - 12 whether the brain-only was appropriate.
-In Claire's - 13 situation -- which of course you don't know until - you have started it -- but what is it that you 14 - anticipate might have been the benefit of carrying out 15 16 a full autopsy? - 17 A. Well, the question of infection was one that was - clinically uncertain and I think one needs to look to 18 - see if there's an infection that maybe was unexpected.
-19 - 20 She may have had infection elsewhere in the body that - 21 hadn't been diagnosed clinically and one doesn't know - 22 until one looks. - 23 Q. But would it not have found its way to have some sort of evidence of it in the brain? - 24 - 25 It may have done, but it may be that the brain was
+- have received was the consent form signed by Claire's - father, which made it very clear -- in fact, I think it - was underlined "brain only".
+And if you received that, - you wouldn't take the matter any further forward, - A. No, I would assume the clinicians had sought appropriate - consent and that's the consent that came back. - O. It may not be entirely your area because you're - a neuropathologist, but you have expressed the view that - 1.0 when you have a systemic infection that was suspected, - 11 as Claire's illness was on admission, then you wonder - 12 whether the brain-only was appropriate.
+In Claire's - 13 situation -- which of course you don't know until - you have started it -- but what is it that you - anticipate might have been the benefit of carrying out 15 - 16 a full autopsy? - 17 A. Well, the question of infection was one that was - clinically uncertain and I think one needs to look to 18 - see if there's an infection that maybe was unexpected.
+19 - 20 She may have had infection elsewhere in the body that - hadn't been diagnosed clinically and one doesn't know 21 - 23 O. But would it not have found its way to have some sort of - 2.4 evidence of it in the brain? - It may have done, but it may be that the brain was